What does it mean to age gracefully?

 - Who would not enjoy Google Earth and be able to explore places they have never been or revisit places from the past?

-- Lastly, Facebook provides seniors a way to stay in contact with family and friends on a daily basis.
+- Lastly, Facebook provides seniors a way to stay in contact with family and friends daily.

-With the vast array of websites, functions, and applications available for smart devices, seniors can face their golden years with more confidence.
+With the vast array of websites, functions, and applications available for smart devices, seniors can face their golden years more confidently.

 By keeping an open mind, being willing to learn, and having the patience to persevere, seniors can enjoy a better quality of life by staying in better communication with family and friends.